 - Don’t make assumptions about a member based on their cultural background.
 Each person is unique, and culture is only one aspect of their identity.

 - Show respect during every visit and interaction.
 Laughing at something unfamiliar or being sarcastic may be interpreted as disrespect.
-If you don’t understand something the a member says, ask them to clarify.
+If you don’t understand something a member says, ask them to clarify.

 Incorporating cultural competence into providing care can help you give more personalized, respectful, and effective care to members.